 Giving yourself a hard time isn’t going to help anything.
 Think about the standard you are holding yourself to, and if you’d do that to anyone else.

 To overcome perfectionism and procrastination try to notice the messages you’re sending to yourself, especially at times when you’re stressed, frantically trying to get something right, or up against a deadline.
 If any of those messages are negative, replace them with positive and motivating phrases.

 It’s a process, but knowing that you’re good enough as you are is a vital stage in overcoming perfectionism.

 3. Make your own decisions

-When it comes to how to overcome perfectionism, making decisions for yourself—without relying on other people’s input or opinions is a good way to prove that you can trust yourself.
+When it comes to how to overcome perfectionism, making decisions for yourself, without relying on other people’s input or opinions, is a good way to prove that you can trust yourself.

-There’s really no need to always get everyone else’s opinion, that’s the behaviour of insecurity and anxiety.
+There’s really no need to always get everyone else’s opinion, that’s the behavior of insecurity and anxiety.
 You know what’s right for you—listen to your gut and go for it.